How to Use Algolia with Astro: Complete Guide

 Wrapping Up

 Algolia and Astro make a strong pair for content-heavy sites that need fast, relevant search.
-The indexing pipeline is simple, the search UI libraries are mature, and the free tier covers small to medium sites.
+The indexing pipeline is simple, the search UI libraries are mature, and the free Build plan covers small to medium sites.
 If your visitors are searching for content and the built-in browser search is not cutting it, Algolia is the industry standard for a reason.

 Related Articles